Clash Detection Bake API#

 If a stage heavily relies on instancing for performance, then clash bake may be causing significant performance drops.

-Bake Outlines: MEDIUM to HIGHDepends on how many intersection edges are detected for a given clash and how many points are in the outline.
+Outlines: MEDIUM to HIGHDepends on how many intersection edges are detected for a given clash and how many points are in the outline.

-Animated outlines are topology changing meshes and they are computationally expensive for the renderer.
+Animated outlines are topology-changing meshes and they are computationally expensive for the renderer.

 If the size of the outline is very large in screen space, the performance cost can be high.
 In that case lower the